Radio multifrequency observations of galaxy clusters. The Abell 399$-$401 pair: Results

+Our 346~MHz observations offer the opportunity to constrain the bridge spectral index and, potentially, discriminate between particle re-acceleration mechanisms.
 The comparison between the 140~MHz and the 346~MHz images (Figure~\ref{fig:radio_ridge}), shows no evidence of the bridge emission at 346~MHz.
-As the bridge is an extended, low surface brightness region, the simple image rms does not represent a reliable estimate of the upper limit on its flux density as it would be for point sources.
-We therefore adopted a procedure similar to the one used to quantify upper limits on the radio halo flux density in cluster observations \citep[e.g.,][]{Venturi2007,Kale2015,Bernardi16} in order to set an upper limit on the bridge flux density at 346~MHz, which, conversely, turns into a lower limit on its spectral index: \begin{itemize} \item we first selected the model image of the bridge emission from the LOFAR image at $\nu_1 = 140$~MHz.
-It consists of the emission above the 3$\sigma$ contour in a $2 \times 3$~Mpc box centered on the bridge - essentially the same region defined in \citet{Govoni2019}; \item the bridge model image was extrapolated to $\nu_2 = [368, 359, 350, 341, 333, 324, 315]$~MHz, corresponding to the central frequencies of the WSRT spectral windows, using a single spectral index:
+As the bridge is an extended, low surface brightness region, a simple rms analysis, usually performed on point sources, would not be a reliable estimate on its flux density.
+We therefore adopted a procedure similar to the one used to quantify upper limits on the radio halo flux density in cluster observations \citep[e.g.,][]{Venturi2007,Kale2015,Bernardi16,Cuciti21a} in order to set an upper limit on the bridge flux density at 346~MHz, which, conversely, turns into a lower limit on its spectral index.
+The procedure is as follows:

+\begin{enumerate} \item we first selected the model image of the bridge emission from the LOFAR image at $\nu_1 = 140$~MHz shown in Figure~\ref{fig:lofar_model}.
+It consists of the emission above the 3$\sigma$ contour in a $2 \times 3$~Mpc box centered on the bridge - essentially the same region defined in \citet{Govoni2019}; \item the bridge model image was extrapolated to the central frequencies of the WSRT spectral windows, corresponding to 368, 359, 350, 341, 333, 324, 315~MHz using:

-where $S_{m, \nu}$ is the flux density of the model image at the frequency $\nu$ and position $(x,y)$.
-The extrapolated model images were attenuated using the WSRT primary beam model \citep[e.g.,][]{Bernardi2010}; \item The primary beam-attenuated model images were Fourier transformed into visibilities, added to the calibrated visibilities, then imaged and deconvolved following the same procedure described in Section~\ref{sec:observations}.
+where $S_{\nu}$ is the flux density of the model image at frequency $\nu$ and position $(x,y)$ and $\alpha$ is the given spectral index.
+The extrapolated model images were attenuated using the WSRT primary beam model \citep[e.g.,][]{Bernardi2010}; \item The primary beam-attenuated model images were Fourier transformed into visibilities, added to the calibrated visibilities, then imaged following the same procedure described in Section~\ref{sec:observations}.
 This procedure takes care of the proper sampling of the bridge emission by the WSRT $uv$-coverage.
-We introduced the ratio $R(\alpha)$: